 Action Items:

-Heather Forrest, as Council Chair, to communicate the GNSO Review of the Abu Dhabi GAC Communiqué to the ICANN Board.
+Heather Forrest, as GNSO Chair, to communicate the GNSO Review of the Abu Dhabi GAC Communiqué to the ICANN Board, with copy to the GAC Chair. .

-Heather Forrest, as Council Chair, to inform the GAC Chair of the communication between the GNSO Council and the ICANN Board.

 Item 5.
 COUNCIL VOTE – Referral of the privacy and proxy services issue, related to IRTP-C, to the PPSAI IRT